DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Theatron De Película

 Whilst Theatron is a famous club, it also has heaps of bars inside where you can enjoy a few drinks.
 There are at least 10 different bars inside this uber complex, as well as a restaurant.
-Each one is themed, for example, there is a 70s bar next to the upstairs outdoor courtyard area, a female-only bar (which turns into a dancing area later in the night), a bar area for drag shows on Saturdays and a male-only rooftop bar area, which has some pretty raunchy strip shows.
+Each one is themed, for example, there is a 70s bar next to the upstairs outdoor courtyard area, a female-only bar (which turns into a dancing area later in the night), a bar area for drag shows on Saturdays, and a male-only rooftop bar area, which has some pretty interesting exotic dancing shows.

 The bonus?
 The entry fee of 50,000 pesos ($15) includes open bar (yes OPEN bar) until 2 am!